krisnye/browser-build/README.md

             foo/
                 beta.js

-Then you can use the modules in the browser:
+And then you can use the modules in the browser:

     <html>
         <head>